zeeshan-haidar/nexar-estore/README.md

 This README would normally document whatever steps are necessary to get the application up and running. we will try to improve it

+* we are also covering test cases with rspec

 Things you may want to cover:

 * Ruby version   3.1.2